Career Advice

 A Retirement Plan or 401K

-Many people worry about their future, even when the present is seemingly doing just fine.
+Many people worry about their future, even when the present is seemingly fine.
 Nevertheless, insecurities about what may transpire ten or twenty years down the road are still a very valid consideration for most employees.
-If you want to make sure your employees remain with you for the long haul, then you need to give them that much-needed peace of mind about their futures.
-One of the best ways you can do this is by providing them with a retirement plan.
+To ensure your employees remain with you for the long haul, you must give them much-needed peace of mind about their futures.
+One of the best ways to do this is by providing them with a retirement plan.

-Research has shown that over two-thirds of employees who do not have a retirement plan in place through their employer feel as though they will not be able to retire comfortably.
-And of these numbers, nearly one-third of them are thinking about finding another job that does offer a retirement plan.
-The takeaway is simple; if you want your employees to stick around, then you absolutely must offer them some sort of assurance about their future through a retirement or 401K plan.
+Research has shown that over two-thirds of employees who do not have a retirement plan in place through their employer feel they cannot retire comfortably.
+And of these numbers, nearly one-third are considering finding another job offering a retirement plan.
+The takeaway is simple: if you want your employees to stick around, you must offer assurance about their future through a retirement or 401K plan.

-Giving your employees paid sick leave isn’t just about showing them that you care about them, either.
-The impact of having to work when sick isn’t just physical, either.
+Paying your employees sick leave isn’t just about showing them you care.
+The impact of having to work when ill isn’t just physical, either.
 It can also cause serious damage to their mental health, too.
-In turn, they may not work as hard as they should, become resentful, and may start looking for employment elsewhere.
+In turn, they may not work as hard as they should, become resentful, and start looking for employment elsewhere.
 To avoid having contagious dissatisfaction spreading among your staff, it’s imperative that they feel safe taking time off when sick.

 Healthcare and Life Insurance

 If you asked your employees what they wanted from you, you might be surprised to learn that it’s not a raise that they’re secretly yearning for.
-One poll from Glass Door revealed that 40% of workers wanted insurance more than they wanted an increase in their pay.
+One poll from Glass Door revealed that 40% of workers wanted insurance more than a pay increase.
 While this may seem like a stunning revelation, it makes perfect sense if you think about it.
-Extra pay only goes so far, and if your employees find themselves suddenly facing serious health issues, it’s understandable for them to prefer insurance.
+Extra pay only goes so far, and if your employees suddenly face serious health issues, it’s understandable for them to prefer insurance.

 Both health and life insurance are ways of communicating to your staff that you have their backs if anything happens to them.
-In addition, life insurance indicates that you’re also looking out for the families of your employees.
-Certain insurance companies offer both term and permanent life insurance policy options; in fact, there are a variety of options on the market, including life insurance without a medical exam.
-While nobody likes to think about something terrible happening to their employees, it’s always smart and compassionate to provide this option to your team.
+In addition, life insurance indicates that you’re also looking out for your employees’ families.
+Certain insurance companies offer both term and permanent life insurance policy options; in fact, there are various options on the market, including life insurance without a medical exam.
+While nobody likes to think about something terrible happening to their employees, providing this option to your team is always smart and compassionate.

 Our Pick